-Copyright 2010-2021 Fred Toussi.
+Copyright 2010-2024 Fred Toussi.
 Permission is granted to distribute this document without any alteration under the terms of the HSQLDB license.
 Additional permission is granted to the HSQL Development Group to distribute this document with or without alterations under the terms of the HSQLDB license.
-2021-10-21
+2024-10-25

-This chapter is about access control to database objects such as tables, inside the database engine.
-Other issues related to security include user authentication, password complexity and secure connections are covered in the System Management chapter and the HyperSQL Network Listeners (Servers) chapter.
+This chapter is about controlling access to database objects such as tables and routines.
+Other topics related to security include user authentication, password complexity and secure connections.
+These topics are covered in the System Management chapter and the HyperSQL Network Listeners (Servers) chapter.

 Apart from schemas and their object, each HyperSQL catalog has USER and ROLE objects.
 These objects are collectively called authorizations.
-Each AUTHORIZATION has some access rights on some of the schemas or the objects they contain.
-The persistent elements of an SQL environment are database objects
+Each AUTHORIZATION has some access rights on some of the schemas and the database objects such as tables and routines contained in those schemas.
+Only USER authorizations can be used to connect to the database and start a session.